evangelostsak/AWS_grocery_mvp/README.md

 ## **About**

 This project is part of the Cloud Track in the Masterschool Software Engineering bootcamp.
 The app was built by our mentor Alejandro Román.
-Our task was to design and then deploy the **AWS infrastructure** step by step using **Terraform**.
+Our task was to design and deploy the **AWS infrastructure** step by step using **Terraform**.

 I focused on implementing each AWS component to ensure a scalable and reliable setup.
 The goal was to practice and learn about AWS and Terraform with this hands-on Project.